Extrememist/dogecoin-python/doc/_sources/usage.txt

       print "We will ship the pirate sandwidth after payment of 200 coins to ", pay_to

-*Check how much has been received at a certain address* The method :func:`~dogecoinrpc.connection.DogecoinConnection.getreceivedbyaddress` returns how many dogecoins have been received at a certain address.
+*Check how much has been received at a certain address* The method :func:`~bitbeanrpc.connection.bitbeanConnection.getreceivedbyaddress` returns how many bitbeans have been received at a certain address.
 Together with the previous function, this can be used to check whether a payment has been made by the customer.